 While leather goods are a growing segment in Fossil's product line up, the company is not a member of the LWG and does not disclose information about an alternative supplier environmental audit program.
-Furthermore, Fossil does not disclose corporate environmental policies, nor does Fossil communicate to stakeholders and shareholders important information about long-term sustainability performance such as water and energy use and pollution reduction strategies related to the production of leather goods.
+Furthermore, Fossil does not disclose corporate environmental policies or communicate to shareholders important information about long-term sustainability performance such as water and energy use and pollution reduction strategies related to leather goods production.

-As a global company, Fossil's supply chains employ energy-intensive processes and create significant water demands and detrimental effects, particularly in leather tanning and finishing.
-Producing leather goods such as belts, shoes, handbags and gloves is a water intensive process.
-According to the Water Footprint Network, on average it takes 4,400 gallons of water to make one pair of leather shoes, depending on the type of animal used.
+Fossil's supply chains employ energy-intensive processes and create significant water demands and detrimental effects, particularly in leather tanning and finishing.
+Producing leather goods is a water intensive process.
+According to the Water Footprint Network, on average it takes 4,400 gallons of water to make one pair of leather shoes.

-Furthermore, leather tanning and finishing are polluting processes that use and discharge heavy metals, chemicals, organic matter, salts and acids.
+Leather tanning and finishing are polluting processes that use and discharge heavy metals, chemicals, organic matter, salts and acids.
 Untreated effluent is a serious problem in developing countries where leather production is growing.
 With suppliers located throughout the world, Fossil is well positioned to work with third party manufactures to improve sustainability practices and disclosure.

-In addition, the business risks associated with water scarcity and declining water quality are likely to be worsened by climate change in certain regions.
+The business risks associated with water scarcity and declining water quality are likely to be worsened by climate change in certain regions.
 It is imperative that Fossil address these long-term business risks.
-There are significant opportunities for Fossil Inc. to adopt practices that reduce supply chain environmental impacts.